 Pest control products – When you are looking in the garage and the kitchen, check out for any pesticides.
 While it is normal for homeowners to have one form of pet control, if you have noticed a lot of bottles, especially used ones, then this is a clear indicator that they have an ongoing problem.

 If you have noticed any of the signs that have been mentioned above, it is definitely something you should bring up with the buyer.
 They will be able to investigate the issue further, and if there is a problem, they can rectify it so that you do not have to.
 You can also use it as a bargaining tool to get more money off the property.
+Or, using San Francisco as an example, you could do a search for find the best pest control company in San Francisco and get a quote, then write it into the contract for the seller to pay for three months of services or longer.
 Nevertheless, just because the issue has been rectified does not mean you should overlook the professional inspection – this is still of paramount importance.

 This is a contributed post.